CGSOG-JumpStarts/info/Sogeti AI Innovation Pod.md

 ### **Value Proposition 4: Built-in Scalability and Flexibility**

 Business needs are not static.
 A project that requires intense focus one quarter may move into a maintenance or slow-growth phase the next.
 The AI Innovation Pod model is designed with this reality in mind.
-The model is inherently scalable; a client can easily adjust their level of engagement based on their evolving needs and budget.7 They can scale up from the "Catalyst" tier to the "Transformation" tier during a critical development phase, and then scale back down as priorities shift.
+The model is inherently scalable; a client can easily adjust their level of engagement based on their evolving needs and budget.7 They can scale up from the "Ignition" tier to the "Overdrive" tier during a critical development phase, and then scale back down as priorities shift.
 This provides an unparalleled level of resource flexibility, allowing the client to precisely match their investment to their strategic priorities without the disruption of dismantling and reassembling a project team.7

 ### **Value Proposition 5: Enhanced Problem-Solving and Innovation**